Key Takeaways About Pennsylvania Civil Statute of Limitations Filing Deadlines

 The Renewed Fight in 2025

-- Statutory Bill: One bill, if passed by the Senate and signed by the governor, would immediately create a two-year lookback window for all previously time-barred claims.
+- Statutory Bill: One bill, if passed by the Senate and signed by the governor, would immediately create a two-year lookback window for all previously time-barred and previously expired claims.
 This would be a faster path to justice for survivors.

 - Constitutional Amendment: The second bill would restart the constitutional amendment process, which is a longer, more permanent path that would require a public vote.